tobydriscoll/udmath305/_notes/laplace-transform/40-step-functions.md

 (Note: The precise value of $u_c$ at $t=c$ is not important.
 It has no effect on IVP solutions and can be ignored.)

-Switches allow us to express any piecewise continuous function easily.
+Steps allow us to express any piecewise continuous function easily.

 ### Example